Tumult97/Obsidian-Files/Account Lock or revocation.md

 ## 4. Atlassian Toolset

-You may need to then contact helpdesk or create a remedy incident to re-enable and assign the atlassian toolset back to your account to access stuff liek JIRA and confluen
+You may need to then contact helpdesk or create a remedy incident to re-enable and assign the atlassian toolset back to your account to access stuff like JIRA and confluence.

+## 5. Devops

+You may need to then contact helpdesk or create a remedy incident to re-enable and assign the devops permission to access stu